Carl Higbie: Registry of Muslims

-National Policy Institute conference

-At its conference in Washington, D.C., in November 2016, the National Policy Institute celebrated Trump's victory as "the first step towards identity politics in the United States," and the audience responded to the end of Richard Spencer's speech – "Hail Trump!
-Hail our people!
-Hail victory!" – by standing and making the Nazi salute.
-Higbie participated in a CNN panel discussion with Angela Rye to discuss the conference, and described the attendees as "morons" and "idiots" who do not represent the Republican Party as a whole.
-The discussion became heated, with Rye calling the Republicans the "party of oppression" and describing Higbie's knowledge of history as "ass backwards" after Higbie stated that Martin Luther King Jr. would support the Republicans.

 Corporation for National and Community Service resignation

 In 2018, Higbie was forced to resign as the Chief of External Affairs for the Corporation for National and Community Service (an organization which runs AmeriCorps, Learn and Serve America, Senior Corps, and other national service initiatives), a position to which Trump had appointed him.
-His ousting occurred after CNN discovered Higbie's racist and inflammatory remarks (on a radio talk in 2013 show) about Black Americans, Muslims, women, LGBT people, veterans suffering from PTSD, welfare recipients, and immigrants, which included suggesting withdrawing the right to vote from welfare recipients, and advocating free reign for all to go and shoot undocumented immigrants at the southern USA border.
+His ousting occurred after CNN discovered Higbie's racist and inflammatory remarks (on a 2013 radio talk show) about Black Americans, Muslims, women, LGBT people, veterans suffering from PTSD, welfare recipients, and immigrants, which included suggesting withdrawing the right to vote from welfare recipients, and advocating free rein for all to go and shoot undocumented immigrants at the southern USA border.
 Higbie had also repeatedly stated his belief that Barack Obama is Muslim and not a U.S. citizen.

 In a 2018 tweet, Higbie apologized for his comments, though later that year he maintained his statements had been taken out of context.